Freeaaak/Freeaaak/README.md

 - 💞️ I’m looking to collaborate on anything malware related.
 - 📫 How to reach me freakzrideallday@gmail.com
 - 😄 Pronouns: Freak
-- ⚡ Fun fact: I'm a pro hacker
+- ⚡ Fun fact: I'm a pro hacker and my other hand says $hell

 <!---
 Freeaaak/Freeaaak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.